 Your law firm can prepare Notice to Admits, Interrogatories, file Applications, and also conduct Examination for Discoveries.

-By the way, when we mentioned a breach of contract dispute, you could be on either side of the issue.
+By the way, when we mentioned a breach of a contract dispute, you could be on either side of the issue.
 It could be you trying to prove the contract.
-Or it could be you wanting to say there was no contract.
+Or it could be you want to say there was no contract.

 You could be the one suing someone (the plaintiff) or the one being sued (the defendant.)